We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 100% confidential application

 An unsecured business loan with online application and no upfront or early repayment fees.

-Equity loans require you to put up a property as security to take out a business loan, but you don't have to own the property outright.
-Rather, you can use the amount of equity you own in the property as security for the loan.
-For example, if you own a $350,000 property and have $100,000 left to pay on your mortgage, you will have $200,000 of equity in the property, and therefore be able to put up $200,000 worth of security.
+Equity loans require you to put up a property as security to take out the loan.
+You don't have to own the property outright, but can just use the amount of equity you own in the property.
+For example, if you own a $350,000 property and have $100,000 left to pay on your mortgage, you will have $250,000 of equity in the property, and therefore be able to put up $250,000 worth of security.

-As this is a business loan, you will be required to submit a business proposal to the lender who will then determine whether this will be a good investment.
-Equity loans offer similar features to home loans, such as variable and fixed rate loan options, redraw facilities, interest-only repayments and valuation requirements for the property you will use as security.
+Like home loans, business equity loans may offer features such as variable and fixed rate loan options, redraw facilities, interest-only repayments and valuation requirements for the property you will use as security.

 How do I compare these types of loans?